 I work as a Senior DevSecOps Engineer at Yandex Cloud.

-I have a strong interest in computer security, symbolic execution, automatic bug detection, return-oriented programming, dynamic analysis, binary analysis, compilers, and developing tools for all the above.
+I have a strong interest in computer security, security development lifecycle (SDL), symbolic execution, fuzzing, automatic bug detection, return-oriented programming, dynamic analysis, binary analysis, compilers, and developing tools for all the above.

 - GitHub: SweetVishnya